 Sunday, September 23 – Warsaw

 In November of 2017, tens of thousands of fascists and white supremacists marched in a demonstration in Warsaw as Poles celebrated their country’s Independence Day.
 Protesters marched under far-right banners, with one reading “White Europe of brotherly nations.”
 Many carried the national white-and-red flag as others set off flares and firecrackers, filling the air with red smoke.
+We can also ask how Poles who are against these views are coping with the situation.

 Dining tonight is independent with many options nearby.
 You will be provided with some suggestions for where you might want to enjoy dinner tonight.
 Overnight in Warsaw.
 (B)